sampsyo/bril/docs/tools/bench.md

 * `function_call`: For benchmarking the overhead of simple function calls.
 * `gcd`: Calculate Greatest Common Divisor (GCD) of two input positive integer using [Euclidean algorithm][euclidean_into].
 * `hanoi`: Print the solution to the *n*-disk [Tower of Hanoi][hanoi] puzzle.
+* `lcm`: Compute LCM for two numbers using a very inefficient loop.
 * `loopfact`: Compute *n!* imperatively using a loop.
 * `mandelbrot`: Generates a really low resolution, ascii, [mandelbrot set][mandelbrot].
 * `mat-inv` : Calculates the inverse of a 3x3 matrix and prints it out.